paldepind/flyd/README.md

 };
 ```

-Our reduce function takes a reducer function, in initial value and a stream.
+Our scan function takes a accumulator function, in initial value and a stream.
-Every time the original stream emit a value we pass it to the reducer along
+Every time the original stream emit a value we pass it to the accumulator along
-with the accumulator.
+with the accumulated value.

-Flyd includes a reduce function as part of its core.
+Flyd includes a scan function as part of its core.

 ### Fin